wp-plugins/bangla-date-display/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-Easily display current Bangla date (from bengali calendar), English and Hijri date in bangla language anywhere in your very own wordpress blog!
+Easily display current Bangla date (according to bengali calendar), English and Hijri date in bangla language anywhere in your wordpress blog!

 == Description ==